jgraley/inferno-cpp2v/trunk/readme.txt

     in llvm/tools/clang/

 patches/
-    Patches we applied to llvm and clang by make get_libs after checking them out.
+    Patches applied to the llvm/clang checkout by make get_libs.

 eclipse/
     Inferno also supports the Eclipse IDE (with CDT C++ tools plugin installed).